Self-propelled barge T-36: Drift

 Ziganshin recorded the details into the vessel's deck log.
 From a recent newspaper found aboard, the crew learned that the area of the ocean the vessel was drifting towards (according to their personal estimate, which was later found to be incorrect) was being officially dedicated for ballistic missile testing for the period between January 15 and February 15.
 With that in mind, Ziganshin estimated that the chances of their rescue in the near future were extremely slim, and decided to strictly ration the available food and water.
 Nonetheless the crew manned the helm around the clock, "just in case".

-On the second day of the drift, the crew performed the "stock-taking".
+On the second day at sea, the crew took stock of their situation.
 The available supplies consisted of approximately two buckets of potatoes, a loaf of bread, three pounds of lard, a can and a half of canned meat, some fresh water in the teakettle (the 2-bucket-worth tank of fresh water was destroyed by the storm), a couple pounds of millet and dried peas, one carton of tea and one of coffee, and approximately fifty matches.
-The buckets of potatoes that were stored in the engine room got turned over by the storm, and the potatoes scattered over the floor and became sodden in diesel fuel.
+The buckets of potatoes that were stored in the engine room were turned over by the storm, and the potatoes scattered over the floor and became sodden in diesel fuel.
 A significant amount, 120 L, of fresh water, "red with rust, tasting like metal", was sourced from the engines' cooling system.
-In order to preserve even this supply, the crew, when possible, spread their bedsheets on the deck, allowing them to soak in rainwater, and then wrung the water out of them.
+In order to preserve this supply, the crew, when possible, spread their bedsheets on the deck, allowing them to soak in rainwater, and then wrung the water out of them.

-In order to keep themselves warm, the soldiers tended fire in the potbelly stove, utilizing available combustible materials, such as wooden crates, lifesavers, rags, paper scraps, old newspapers, and wooden planks from two of their beds.
+In order to keep themselves warm, the soldiers tended a fire in the potbelly stove, utilizing available combustible materials such as wooden crates, lifesavers, rags, paper scraps, old newspapers, and wooden planks from two of their beds.
 Once these easily available materials were exhausted, the crew eventually resorted to burning tires that served as the barge's fenders, filing pieces of rubber off them with a dull kitchen knife; each tire lasted about a week.
 After exhausting the available food supplies, the crew eventually ate their leather belts, wristlets, leather parts of their garmon and leather parts of their boots in attempts to quell the hunger.

-Approximately 40 days' into their journey, they spotted a passing ship, but attempts to attract its attention failed; in the following days, two more ships passed by without noticing them.
-Finally, around 3 p.m. (local time) on March 7, after drifting for 49 days they were spotted by two S2Fs launched by USS Kearsarge in stormy waters 1,200 mi off Wake Island, and consequently rescued.
+Approximately 40 days into their journey the men spotted a passing ship, but attempts to attract its attention failed; in the following days, two more ships passed by without noticing them.
+Finally, around 3 p.m. (local time) on March 7, after drifting for 49 days, they were spotted by two Grumman S-2 Trackers launched by USS Kearsarge in stormy waters 1,200 mi off Wake Island, and consequently rescued.